-State and Federal taxes are also added to transportation fuels to determine final end-use prices (Tables 11.5 and 11.6).
-Recent tax trend analysis indicates that State taxes increase at the rate of inflation, therefore, State taxes are held constant in real terms throughout the projection.
-This assumption is extended to local taxes which are assumed to average 2 cents per gallon [10].
-Federal taxes are assumed to remain at current levels in accordance with the overall AEO2013 assumption of current laws and regulations.
+State and federal taxes are also added to transportation fuels to determine final end-use prices (Tables 11.5 and 11.6).
+Recent tax trend analysis indicates that state taxes increase at the rate of inflation; therefore, state taxes are held constant in real terms throughout the projection.
+This assumption is extended to local taxes which are assumed to average 1% of motor gasoline prices [7].
+Federal taxes are assumed to remain at current levels in accordance with the overall AEO2014 assumption of current laws and regulations.
 Federal taxes are not held constant but deflated as follows: